Madame-Aehm/CAB-Project-1-Spikes/spike1/notes.md

 - HTML tags open and close with angled brackets.
 A single element will usually have an opening and closing tag - closing tag indicated with a forward slash before the element name: **&lt;body&gt;** content **&lt;/body&gt;**

-- Some select HTML elements are self closing, usually because they hold no content and so two seperate tags are pointless.
+- Some select HTML elements are self-closing, usually because they hold no content and so two seperate tags are pointless.

-- Some examples of regular tags (h1, p), and self-closing (img).
+- Give some examples of regular tags (h1, p), and self-closing (img).

-- Many elements will have attributes that can modify their look, functionality, or behaviour - class, type, src, etc. This is always in the opening tag.
+- Many elements will have **attributes** that can modify their look, functionality, or behaviour - class, type, src, etc. This is always in the opening tag.

-- <div> and <span> elements hold other elements like boxes.
+- **&lt;div&gt;** and **&lt;span&gt;** elements hold other elements like boxes.
 Difference is whether they position inline or block.

-- Other nested elements, show ul as example.
+- Other **nested** elements, show ul as example.
 Some elements are not to be nested inside others (eg. p > div).

 - Dev tools/Inspector

-- CSS - Cascading Style Sheet can be linked in the head tag of an html document.
+- **CSS** - Cascading Style Sheet can be linked in the head tag of an HTML document.
 Recommend against using any CSS libraries for the first project so they can get to understand the basic ways HTML and CSS interact.

-- Selector targets the element/s to which the styles will be applied (multiple elements can take the same style instructions).
-Recommend looking up selectors on W3Schools, and playing CSS Diner.
+- **Selectors** target the element/s to which the styles will be applied (multiple elements can take the same style instructions).
+Recommend looking up selectors on W3Schools, and playing [CSS Diner](https://flukeout.github.io/).

 - Commonly used: